kartenn/kartenn/README.md

 ## Installation

 Reach out to GitHub and [generate an API token](https://github.com/settings/tokens) flagging all read access permissions.
-Paste it in the `.env` file, following the example of `.env.example`.
+Paste it in a `.env` file, following the example of `.env.example`.

 Then: